liadenh/restaurant-review-app/README.md

 # Restaurant Review Scraper

 A Python web scraper that extracts comprehensive restaurant information and reviews from TripAdvisor.
 This tool is designed to gather detailed data including ratings, reviews, contact information, and more.
+I followed a tutorial and added a comprehensive logging configuration that saves all program messages to both the console (for real-time monitoring) and a scraper.log file (for persistent record-keeping) with timestamps and proper formatting.

 ## Features